eb-ozgenc/convert/README.md

 ## Operation
 When you "Build" or "Rebuild" a project in uVision 5 a file with the extention of .axf appears on the objects folder of the project)
 Fromelf tool converts any .axf file within the same folder into a .srec file (make sure you have a single file with .axf extention before running convert.bat)
-You can copy the test.srec file to FRDM-KL25Z location (memory of the board) The board automatically loads the code after unplugging and plugging back the board to your PC
+You can copy the test.srec file to FRDM-KL25Z location (memory of the board) (If your PC does not recognize the board as a memory location, you probably have some other driver issues)
+The board automatically loads the code after unplugging and plugging back the board to your PC

 ## How to make/edit convert.bat